darinz/ML/practice-1/p5/solution_p5.md

 **Key insight:** **All these models** have **convex objectives** because they use **linear functions** with **convex loss functions** and **convex regularization**.

-**25. Which of the following scenarios are better suited for a logistic regression model over a linear regression model?**
+**Problem 25.
+Which of the following scenarios are better suited for a logistic regression model over a linear regression model?**
 *   (a) Forecasting the price of stocks for the next year, given the price of stocks for the past year.
 *   (b) Diagnosing the presence or absence of a rare disease, given a medical x-ray.
 *   (c) Predicting what the average global temperature will be in the next year, given historical climate data.